choonghyunryu/dlookr/README.md

 ```

 The `Income` variable does not follow the normal distribution.
 However,
-where `US` is `No` and `ShelveLoc` is `Good` and `Bad` at the
+the case where `US` is `No` and `ShelveLoc` is `Good` and `Bad` at the
-significance level 0.01, it follows the normal distribution.
+significance level of 0.01, it follows the normal distribution.

-The following example performs the `normality test of log(Income)` for
+The following example performs `normality test of log(Income)` for each
-each combination of `ShelveLoc` and `US` categorical variables to search
+combination of `ShelveLoc` and `US` categorical variables to search for
-for variables that follow the normal distribution.
+variables that follow the normal distribution.

 ``` r
 carseats %>%